 A Novel of Technology, Bar Music, and Redemption

-Like From Nothing on Facebook for updates on the release!
+Like From Nothing on Facebook for updates and reviews!

 The day Victor arrived and saw the disarray, as well as the crippled balance sheet, he called Claire and told her he had made a terrible mistake.
 There was no company here, no foundation, just a concept and a fast evaporating bank account.
 They were practically starting from scratch, one degree above zero, not even.
 It wasn’t a makeover.
 It was a do-ever.
 The chances of getting from zero to one were formidable beyond belief.
 They would run out of time.
 They would run out of money.
 Morale would implode.
 They would never get a solid product out the door.
 Claire told him on phone call after phone call he hadn’t given it enough time, that he needed to tough it out for at least a year before he threw in the towel.
 If it was a good idea, then make it a good product.
 Zero to one was the precise formula for winning and she knew he could do it.
 Truthfully she probably didn’t, but she knew Victor would always regret it if he didn’t try, if he didn’t give it his all before calling it quits.
 She knew that was who he was.
 Failing was okay, but not trying was pathetic.
 Running away would be a container for regret, nothing else.
 There was inspiration in commitment if he looked for it in the people around him, the people who were counting on him.
 He had to find the voice, the path.
 He had to try.